 Team Fail0verflow have revealed all the details for a PS4 Kernel exploit running on firmwares 4.05 and below.
 Although at the time of this writing, no functional PS4 Jailbreak has been released for firmware 4.05, it is believed to only be a matter of days before a fully operational Jailbreak is released.
-We expect the price of lower firmware PS4s to skyrocket, although at the time of writing there are enough bundles out there for it to still be a reasonable purchase.
+Update: The PS4 4.05 jailbreak was released in December 2017.
+We expect the price of 4.05 and lower firmware PS4s to skyrocket, although at the time of writing there are enough bundles out there for it to still be a reasonable purchase.

 About PS4 Firmware 4.05